COVID-19 and Pandemic Preparedness, Prevention and Response (PPPR)

 On 31 March 2020, MPP’s Board decided to expand MPP’s mandate to include any health technology that could contribute to the global response to COVID-19 and where licensing could facilitate innovation and accelerate access.

-- In February 2022, Afrigen signed a grant agreement with MPP to establish a technology transfer hub for COVID-19 mRNA vaccines
+- February 2022 – Afrigen signed a grant agreement with MPPto establish a technology transfer hub for COVID-19 mRNA vaccines

-- In January 2022, 27 generic manufacturers signed agreements with MPP to produce COVID-19 antiviral medication molnupiravir for supply in 105 low- and-middle-income countries.
+- January 2022 – MPP signed agreements with 27 generic manufacturers to produce molnupiravir for supply in 105 LMICs.

-- In November 2021, Pfizer and the Medicines Patent Pool signed a licence agreement to facilitate affordable access of Pfizer’s oral COVID-19 antiviral treatment candidate PF-07321332 in combination with low dose ritonavir in 95 countries.
+- November 2021 – MPP and Pfizer signed a licence agreement to facilitate affordable access to nirmatrelvir to be used in combination with low dose ritonavir in 95 countries.

-- In October, MPP and MSD signed a voluntary licensing agreement to facilitate affordable access to molnupiravir in 105 low- and middle-income countries
+- October 2021 – MPP and MSD signed a voluntary licensing agreement to facilitate affordable access to molnupiravir in 105 LMICs.

-- On 30 July 2021, MPP, WHO, AFRIGEN, BIOVAC, SAMRC, and Africa CDC signed a Letter of Intent to establish the first COVID-19 mRNA vaccine technology transfer hub in South Africa
+- July 2021 – MPP, WHO, AFRIGEN, BIOVAC, SAMRC, and Africa CDC signed a Letter of Intent to establish the first COVID-19 mRNA vaccine technology transfer hub in South Africa7.

-- On 8 June 2021, MPP launched VaxPaL, its new patents database devoted to COVID-19 vaccines.
+- June 2021 – MPP launched VaxPaL, a new patents database devoted to COVID-19 vaccines.

-- MPP is currently in discussions with a number of originator companies and research organisations for potential licences for COVID-19 health technologies, including with MSD for a potential licence for molnupiravir.
+- May 2021 – MPP initiates discussions with a number of originator companies and research organizations for potential licenses for COVID-19 health technologies.

-- In September 2020, MPP became part of the Access to COVID-19 Tool (ACT) Accelerator Therapeutics Pillar led by Unitaid and WHO
+- September 2020 – MPP became part of the Access to COVID-19 Tool Accelerator (ACT-A) Therapeutics Pillar led by Unitaid and WHO

-- In May 2020, WHO called MPP to join the C-TAP (COVID-19 Technology Access Pool) initiative, a global collaboration to accelerate development, production and equitable access to COVID-19 tests, treatments, and vaccines.
+- May 2020 – WHO called on MPP to join the COVID-19 Technology Access Pool (C-TAP) initiative, a global collaboration to accelerate equitable access to COVID-19 tests, treatments, and vaccines.